ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 _Focus_

--   Focus state of the list options for `@mention` will be same as the `nimble-list-option`.
+-   Focus state of the list options for `@mention` will be the same as the `nimble-list-option`.
 -   Focusing out from the editor will close the `@mention` popup if it is already open.
 -   The `@mention` popup will open at the position where the **"@"** character is added into the editor.
 If the editor has the scrollbar enabled, scrolling the editor up and down will not move the popup to the **"@"** position; it will remain at the same position where it was originally opened.